jcbwlkr/mhdynamo/README.md

 and can be decoded to find the appropriate partition key.
 This means an ID like `"1564364816345567660|msg1@localhost"` originally has the id `msg1@localhost` and was created at 1564364816345567660 so it is in the `"2019-07-29"` partition.

+## Improvements and Limitations

+This backend must implement the mailhog Storage interface which does not provide `context.Context` for timeouts or cancellation which I would like.
+If MailHog were extended to provide those field then this package could be modified to respect those deadlines.